mclintprojects/blog/src/tutorials/creating_a_custom_rails_generator.md

 end
 ```

-Here's what using it will looks like
+Here's what using it will look like:

 - Run `rails g gqlspec forgot_password --arguments email`
 - If you followed this tutorial correctly, our gqlspec generator should generate the file below: